somjade/register/readme.md

 mysql>
 ```

-2.If everything works as expected, our api will be up and running ready to test, we can use a tool like `Postman` or `curl` to issue request to the available endpoints:
+2.If everything works as expected, our api will be up and running ready to test, we can use a tool like `Postman` or `curl` (Default) to issue request to the available endpoints:

 Open new terminal use curl to issue request